Greenhouse Gas Levels Reach Record High Amid COP26 Worries - UrduPoint

 Greenhouse Gas Levels Reach Record High Amid COP26 Worries

-Geneva, (UrduPoint / Pakistan Point News - 25th Oct, 2021 ) :Greenhouse gas concentrations in the atmosphere reached record levels last year, the United Nations said on Monday in a stark warning as Boris Johnson admitted being "very worried" about the COP26 summit going awry.
+Geneva, (UrduPoint / Pakistan Point News - 26th Oct, 2021 ) :Greenhouse gas concentrations in the atmosphere reached record levels last year, the United Nations said Monday, in a stark warning as Britain's Boris Johnson admitted being "very worried" about the COP26 summit going awry.

 "I'm very worried because it might go wrong... it's touch and go," Johnson said, though he remained hopeful a deal can be done at the 12-day climate talks to reduce carbon emissions and limit future temperature rises.